 Based on our research, the N.C.
-Center for Public Policy Research finds that for many people living in rural North Carolina, access to mental health care is the biggest barrier to recovery.
-Telepsychiatry will increase access to treatment across the state, and it may reduce the amount of time patients have to wait in emergency rooms for treatment, reduce the likelihood that patients will have to return for treatment, reduce the number of involuntary commitments to hospitals for psychiatric care, and reduce readmissions to psychiatric hospitals for those with severe and persistent mental illness.
-Patient satisfaction with telepsychiatry appears to be high.
-Dr. Saeed says he has found no evidence that "patient satisfaction or outcomes with telepsychiatry are inferior to those seen in comparable face-to-face treatment."
+Center for Public Policy Research finds that for many people living in rural North Carolina access to mental health care is the biggest barrier to recovery.
+Telepsychiatry will increase access to treatment across the state, and it may reduce the amount of time patients have to wait in emergency rooms for treatment, reduce the likelihood that patients will have to return to the emergency room for treatment, reduce the number of involuntary commitments to hospitals for psychiatric care, and reduce readmissions to psychiatric hospitals for those with severe and persistent mental illness.
+Patient satisfaction with telepsychiatry appears to be high, and the Center did not find any evidence that face-to-face encounters with psychiatrists are more effective.